Skip to main content

 What npm run setup does

-The setup script (scripts/dev/setup.js) runs through three steps:
+The setup script (scripts/dev/setup.js) runs through four steps:

-1. Dependency check -- verifies Node.js 22+ and Git, installs Bun if needed, and warns about missing workflow-specific tools.
+1. Dependency check -- verifies Node.js 22+ and Git, installs Bun when the selected profile allows it, and warns about missing workflow-specific tools.

-3. Next steps -- prints the env-sync, doctor, frontend stack, full stack, and test commands.
+4. Next steps -- prints the doctor, stack, smoke, test, and cleanup commands for the selected profile.

 Environment files are materialized separately by bun run env:sync (which runs op inject against .env.template).
 See Required Secrets & Variables below.